Sean Combs sexual misconduct allegations

-American rapper and record producer Sean Combs has faced repeated accusations of sexual misconduct for incidents dating from 1990 to 2023.
+American rapper and record producer Sean Combs, known professionally as Diddy (formerly Puff Daddy and P. Diddy), (Note: Combs adopted the stage name "Puff Daddy" in 1996 for his first release and would later change his name to "P. Diddy" in 2001 and to "Diddy" in 2005.
+This article uses "Combs" for consistency.) has faced repeated accusations of sexual misconduct for incidents dating from 1990 to 2023.
 He has faced at least 10 civil lawsuits related to abuse and sexual misconduct, and has also faced accusations of rape, drug-facilitated sexual assault, child sexual abuse, and sexual harassment.
 He pleaded not guilty to all of his federal criminal charges from 2024.
 Between November and December 2023, Combs was accused of sexual misconduct by four women including his former girlfriend Cassie Ventura, who alleged that she had been raped, trafficked, and physically assaulted by Combs multiple times over a period of ten years.

-Over the next few months, numerous civil complaints were filed by claimants who alleged that they had been sexually abused by Combs between 1990 and 2009.
-He was later criminally tried for sex trafficking, racketeering and transportation to engage in prostitution in 2025, and was found not guilty in all but two transportation charges, for which he was sentenced to 4 years and 2 months in prison and a $500,000 fine.
+In May 2025, Combs was criminally tried for sex trafficking, racketeering and transportation to engage in prostitution.
+Combs was found not guilty in all but two transportation charges, for which he was sentenced to 4 years and 2 months in prison and a $500,000 fine.

-On October 1, 2024, The Washington Post reported that a team of lawyers will be filing as many as 120 more lawsuits, covering assaults that took place during the 2000s and 2010s.
-Plaintiffs, 25 of whom are minors, are both male and female.
-Half of the alleged victims say they reported the assault to police, a doctor, or the Federal Bureau of Investigation (FBI).
-Some claim to have been drugged or offered hush money.
-Additional potential defendants other than Combs are also to be named in the lawsuits.
+As of October 2025, over 70 civil complaints have been filed against Combs that contain allegations of sexual misconduct.